 From this (see below

-Memory usage stats) we can find out that the job needed
+Memory statistics) we can find out that the job used 3.1

 Note that Slurm samples the memory every 30 seconds.
 This means that if your job is shorter than 30 seconds, it will show that your calculation consumed zero memory which is probably wrong.
 The sampling rate also means that if your job contains short peaks of high memory consumption, the sampling may completely miss these.